brentonjackson/reddit-chat-saver/README.md

 **Follow these instructions to create the buttons:**

 1. Make sure your bookmarks bar is shown.
 This is where the buttons will go.
-2. Navigate to the `scrollToTop.js` file on this page.
-You may have to select 'View Code' to see it.
-2. Open the file in a new window.
-Copy the entire file.
+2. Navigate to the [`scrollToTop.js`](https://github.com/brentonjackson/reddit-chat-saver/blob/master/scrollToTop.js) file.
+Copy the entire file contents.
 3. Create a bookmark.
 It can be of any page
    1. In the bookmark's **_Name_** field, enter 'RedditScroll'
    2. In the bookmark's **_URL_** field, paste the contents of the file you copied.
    3. Hit save to create the bookmark.
 This button will scroll to the top of your chat thread.

-\*Repeat the same process with the `saveMessageThread.js` file.
+\*Repeat the same process with the [`saveMessageThread.js`](https://github.com/brentonjackson/reddit-chat-saver/blob/master/saveMessageThread.js) file.

 The saveMessages button creates a new link everytime you click it.
 So if you go to another chat thread, you will have to click the button again!